-Low: Sindbis and sindbis-like viruses are maintained in a bird-mosquito cycle in rural areas and occasionally caused limited outbreaks among humans.
+Low: Unmitigated health risk to U.S. personnel was low with seasonal transmission (April-November).
+Sindbis and sindbis-like viruses are maintained in a bird-mosquito cycle in rural areas and occasionally caused limited outbreaks among humans.
 The viruses are transmitted by a variety of Culex mosquito species found primarily in rural areas.
 A variety of bird species may serve as reservoir or amplifying hosts.
 Extremely rare cases (less than 0.01% per month attack rate) could have occurred seasonally (April - November).
-Debilitating febrile illness often accompanied by rash, typically requires 1 to 7 days of supportive care; significant arthralgia may persist for several weeks or more in some cases.
-This disease is associated with a Low health risk estimate.
+Debilitating febrile illness often accompanied by rash, typically requires 1 to 7 days of supportive care; significant arthralgias may persist for several weeks or more in some cases.
+This disease is associated with a low health risk estimate.